TO BE PUBLISHED December 2019

 Further sessions discuss how careers advice and guidance will need to develop to support the creation of a culture of retraining and lifelong learning, which is cited as an overarching objective of the Scheme.

-It takes place with changes at the National Careers Service and with the Careers Strategy currently being implemented - and in the face of evolving technology and changing workforce needs.
+It also takes place with changes at the National Careers Service and with the Careers Strategy currently being implemented - and in the face of evolving technology and changing workforce needs.

 We also expect discussion on the role for qualifications and awarding bodies in the changing skills landscape.